WindowsNT/rgf/Readme.md

 ```

 If you do not pass an access token, the user will be asked to login.
 By default, this is done in an external browser (your default), but
 you can change the function "RunUrl" to use my own AX interface which opens an IWebBrowser control.
+Note that IWebBrowser2 might be incompatible
+with the latest HTML features, so it is recommended to use the default external browser.

 Your redirect URL is listening at port 9932 by default.

 ## Opening